 The planning for this year's budget started in January with a discussion of the level of services to provide and the town's financial standing, income and expense projections, and the Town's levy limit.
-The discussion includes Ways and Means, Board of Selectmen, Treasurer, Assessors, School Superintendent, School Committee, and the Town Administrator.
-Subsequently, Ways and Means, the Selectmen, and the School Committee voted to support the guideline to limit the increase in operating budgets to no more than 3.25% blended across all operating budgets as revised at the September 2020 town meeting.
-The guideline for the school budget is 3.50% and for municipal departments and boards is 3.0%.
+The discussion includes Ways and Means, Select Board, Treasurer, Assessors, School Superintendent, School

+Committee, and the Town Administrator.
+Subsequently, Ways and Means, the Select Board, and the School Committee voted to support the guideline to limit the increase in operating budgets to no more than 3.65% blended across all operating budgets as revised at the September 2020 town meeting.
+The guideline for the school budget is 3.75% and for municipal departments and boards is 3.50%.
+The guideline for Accommodated Accounts is 5.75%.
 Recent events have not changed the goal of providing consistent and effective town services though some changes are necessary.

 Warrant articles for capital expenditures and larger maintenance projects are reviewed individually by the governing elected boards and commissions and then by the Capital Budget and Ways and Means committees.
+The Town maintains a 10-year outlook on expected capital outlays which is reviewed on a yearly basis.
 The infrastructure of the town's buildings, streets, water supply, sewers, vehicles, recreational facilities, electrical, computer systems, etc. is essential for the town to operate smoothly and efficiently.
 Ensuring that capital and borrowing for projects large and small can be planned and funded is essential to the long-term stability of Burlington.